ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

   // action is action that the given agent performs right now.
   // It belongs to `MyKeynodes::my_action` class.
   // Actions are copyable and movable. `ScAction` is inherited from `ScAddr`.

+  // `ScActionEvent` class is event type on which the given agent
+  // is triggered.
+It is encapsulate information about sc-event.
+  // The provided event is event on which the agent is triggered right now.
+  // It has methods to get information about initiated sc-event: `GetUser`,
+  // `GetGeneratedArc`, `GetSubscriptionElement`, `GetArcSourceElement`.

   // Implement logic of your agent...